w0lle/grunt-nwabap-ui5uploader/README.md

 #### options.ui5.transport_use_user_match
 Type: `Boolean`
 Optional, if set to true, it will be tried to find a transport request of the given user.
-If no transport is found and and `create_transport` is enabled a new one should be created.
-Best way is to use a single user only for the uploading, so that you can transport the requests of him on a regular basis.
+If no transport is found and `create_transport` is enabled a new one should be created and used for further file uploads.

+#### options.ui5.transport_use_locked
+Type: `Boolean`
+Optional, if set to true and a file upload failed due the BSP application is locked in another transport, the old (original one) one will be used to upload the files.

 #### options.resources.cwd
 Type: `String`